-The European Commission (EC) launched a fitness check of State aid modernization, the railways guidelines, and the short-term export credit insurance communication to check whether the rules have actually worked in the way intended and are fit for their purposes.
+The European Commission (EC) has launched a fitness check of the 2012 State aid modernisation package, the railways guidelines and the short-term export credit insurance communication to evaluate whether the rules have actually worked in the way intended and are still fit for purposes.

-2) prohibiting public institutions establishing and pursuing commercial activities themselves;
+2) prohibiting public institutions from establishing and pursuing commercial activities;

 3) efficient public spending;

 4) prohibiting in-house transactions between state-owned and state-controlled undertakings;

 5) transparent ex-ante and ex-post assessment of the compatibility of State aid;